pxai/fjs/document/content/functionaljs.md

 It’s impure.
 It’s affecting the outside world, even if it’s just a CLI.

 ### multiply
-Here you have a couple of functions that multiply values and retur the result:
+Here you have a couple of functions that multiply values and return the result:
 ```JavaScript
 function multiply(a, b) {
   return a * b;